ANOTHER ROUND OF RAIN MOVES IN...

 Your First Alert Weather Forecast:

-Low pressure is swirling over our heads this morning.
-This weathermaker will wrap another round of rain into northeast Wisconsin.
-Most of the light rain will be this afternoon, with additional showers through tonight.
-We’re expecting the rainfall to be light, with additional totals under one-quarter of an inch.
+Low pressure is swirling over our heads.
+This weathermaker is wrapping another round of rain into northeast Wisconsin.
+Most of the afternoon rain will be light, with additional showers through tonight.
+We’re expecting additional rainfall totals under one-quarter of an inch.

-While yesterday was a warm October day, your Thursday will not be as balmy.
-Most of today’s high temperatures will be in the upper 50s to near 60 degrees.
+While yesterday was a warm October day, it’s not as balmy today.
+Our high temperatures will be not too far from 60 degrees.
 While that’s more seasonable for this time of year, that’s nearly 10 degrees cooler than yesterday.

 We’re also tracking another disturbance that’s crashing into the Pacific Northwest...
 It’s heading in our direction, and will bring us more rain Friday night and into Saturday morning.
 However, it looks like most of tomorrow night’s rain will arrive around and after midnight.
 We’re optimistic that playoff high school football games will be dry.
 The showers will gradually wrap up on Saturday, with sunshine returning on Sunday.